Voter Registration Qualifications

 How do I change my voter registration?

-You may change your address by telephone (800)851-8754, by using our on-line address change form, by submitting a completed, signed Voter Registration Application, or in writing by mailing a signed, written request that indicates your date of birth or your voter registration number to PO Box 300, Dade City FL 33526.
+You may change your address by telephone (800)851-8754, by using the online voter registration application, by submitting a completed, signed Voter Registration Application, or in writing by mailing a signed, written request that indicates your date of birth or your voter registration number to PO Box 300, Dade City FL 33526.

 Can I register to vote if I've been convicted of a felony?